 Our Process

-Many projects qualify for New Markets Tax Credit financing, but – due to the competitive nature of sourcing NMTC allocation – far fewer succeed at incorporating them into a financial closing.
+Many projects qualify for a New Markets Tax Credit financing, but – due to the competitive nature of sourcing NMTC allocation – far fewer succeed at incorporating NMTCs into a financial closing.
 Crescent’s principals have spent the last twenty years cultivating relationships with Community Development Entities.
 CDEs trust us to show them only projects possessing enough of a community benefit to justify an NMTC allocation.

 For federal and state historic tax credits, Crescent combines in-house historic preservation consulting undertaken on a contingent fee basis with sophisticated financial modeling capabilities and deep knowledge of the tax credit marketplace.
 We both qualify a client’s project for historic tax credits and precisely model its capital stack to illustrate the anticipated bottom-line subsidy.